Yiannis7918/Final_Thesis_KG_Construction/README.md

 # Import the Final Rule-Based Knowledge Graph in Neo4j

 The simple and fast instructions to load the Title III: Establishment and Structure of the Budget of the Financial Regulations Knowledge Graph are located in the "Import Title III Rule-Based KG in Neo4j" folder of this repository

+# How to Interpret and Read this Repository

+1) This repository contains the implementation code around knowledge grah construction.